owntracks/recorder/README.md

 #### Live map

-The _recorder_'s built-in Websocket server updates a map as it receives publishes from the OwnTracks devices.
+The _recorder_'s built-in WebSocket server updates a map as it receives publishes from the OwnTracks devices.
 Here's an example:

 ![Live map](assets/demo-live-map.png)